AIGamer28100/My-Portfolio/README.md

 ## Utils

-I have also created a python script to delpoy the application in pythonanywhere
+I have also created a python script to delpoy and reload the application in pythonanywhere

-**NOTE**: Run the script after pushing the code to your git repository
+> **NOTE**: Run the script after pushing the code to your git repository

 #### Prerequisite

 - Account in [pythonanywhere.com](https://www.pythonanywhere.com)
-- Create a API toekn from settings
+- Create a API token from settings
 - Project already setup in pythonanywhere and deloyed manually atleast once

 Now Run [deploy.py](deploy.py) script using the below code